-In choosing to study Computer Science you have chosen a career in an exciting and rapidly changing discipline.
-As a computer scientist you may become involved in many of the great changes in the future, for the computer will play a central role in these changes.
+In choosing to study Computer Science or Computer Engineering you have chosen a career in an exciting and rapidly changing discipline.
+As a computer scientist or engineer you may become involved in many of the great changes in the future, for the computer will play a central role in these changes.

-It is important, therefore, that you not only develop the practical and theoretical skills of a professional computer scientist but that you also try to obtain an understanding of the impact of computers on society.
-For that reason we would strongly encourage vou to select vour elective courses outside Computer Science in areas where vou will broaden your knowledge of society.
-One way to do this is to select isolated courses that catch your interest; however, a more productive approach is to consider taking a concentration of courses in an area outside of Computer Science.
+It is important, therefore, that you not only develop the practical and theoretical skills of a professional but that you also try to obtain an understanding of the impact of computers on society.
+For that reason we would strongly encourage you to select your elective courses outside Computer Science and Engineering in areas where you will broaden your knowledge of society.
+One way to do this is to select isolated courses that catch your interest; however, a more productive approach is to consider taking a concentration of courses in a different area.

-So in planning your course selection you should be thinking ahead and asking yourself not only which courses will give you a good Computer Science degree, but which courses will make you a good professional computer scientist.
+So in planning your course selection you should be thinking ahead and asking yourself not only which technical/scientific courses will give you a good degree, but which courses will make you a good professional.
 That implies a sound technical background, a broad education, professional ethics and a social conscience.
 You can't get all that in your first year but you can at least make a start.

-Lastly we would like to remind you that Computer Science is an art as well as a science that means you cannot learn it entirely from a book - you must also practice it.
+Lastly we would like to remind you that Computer Science or Computer Engineering is an art as well as a scientific/technical field and that means you cannot learn it entirely from a book - you must also practice it.